snowcrashcode/learning-ostep/lock-based-cds/solutions.md

 4) Build a version of the linked list that uses hand-over-hand locking as cited in the chapter.
 You should read the paper first to understand how it works, and then implement it.
 Measure its performance.
 When does a hand-over-hand list work better than a standard list as shown in the chapter?

+Using a basic concurrent linked list with a single lock for the entire list in the program `concurrent-linked-list.c`, my machine took 0.000977s lookup list node key == 500000

+Using hand-over-hand linked list, my machine took 0.003222s to lookup list node key == 500000.

+Clearly, hand-over-hand linked list performed worse than just using a single lock.
+This was very much expected, as the repeated lock acquisition and unlocking will result in expensive lock overheads.

 A: When **concurrent traversal and modification of the list are frequent**.

 1) **Frequent Insertions and Deletions at different positions**